OxyMagnesium/tictactoe-evolved/README.md

 3    - O - | - - - | O - -
      - - - | - - X | - - -
 ```
 * Upon winning a grid, the standard movement rules still apply.
 In the above case, O will have to move in grid (1, 3).
-However, if a player is supposed to move in a grid that has already been owner by anyone, they get to go in any available grid of their choice.
+However, if a player is supposed to move in a grid that has already been owned by anyone, they get to go in any available grid of their choice.
 For example, if O goes in cell (2, 2) of grid (1, 3) in the above case:
 ```
        1       2       3
      1 2 3